How Notion Built an AI Citation Engine Without Trying

 Entity clarity compounds.
 When AI models encounter a query about "project management tools" or "team wikis" or "database tools for non-engineers," Notion is mentioned by enough independent sources — template authors, blog posts, Reddit threads, YouTube tutorials — that the model can cite it confidently across query categories it was never the primary answer for.

 Notion appears in AI responses for at least 8 distinct software categories: project management, knowledge management, note-taking, CRM (basic), wiki tools, database tools, OKR tracking, and content planning.
-No single category is responsible for their AI citation score — it's the cumulative weight of all of them.
+No single category is responsible for their AI visibility — it's the cumulative weight of all of them.

 uncited.ai audit · March 2026